eshanking/fears/paper.md

 ## A suite of useful utilies

-In addition to the core population and experiment classes, FEArS includes a wide suite of utilities to assist with computational experiments, empirical data analysis, and results visualization.
+In addition to the core population and experiment classes, FEArS includes utilities to assist with computational experiments, empirical data analysis, and results visualization.

 - plotter: a broad and flexible plotting utility, including functions for plotting evolutionary dynamics timetraces, Kaplan-Meier curves, and fitness landscapes.